LeaderNess · IFS Inner Work

 MCPI-44 items 22, 24

-Both seek safety through disappearing — one from context, the other from experience itself.
+Both find safety in disappearing — one withdraws from people, the other shuts down from the inside out.

 The Isolator